GETTING THERE

 – walking poles if you appreciate the stability they can provide on the uneven terrain we’ll sometimes encounter

-– a comfortable bag in which to carry your things around town – backback or shoulder bag or purse, whichever you prefer
+– a comfortable bag in which to carry your things around town – small backpack or shoulder bag or purse, whichever you prefer

 – lastly, a photocopy of your passport (see ‘Safety and Smart Travel Practices,’ below).